kcalumpong/clicky-game/README.md

 * Click any flag to start the game!
 * You'll earn 1 point for every flag you click on.
 * The flags will shuffle after each click.
-Be careful not to click a flag for the second time you're out!!
+Be careful not to click a flag for the second time or you're out!!

 ![Flag Gif](./public/images/gif.gif)